MicrosoftDocs/azure-stack-docs/azure-stack/includes/event-hubs-hub-update-banner.md

 > If you've installed a preview version not listed above, upgrading to one of the versions above is also recommended.

 > [!WARNING]
 > Failure to rotate secrets on a regular basis can result in your [data plane clusters entering an unhealthy state](#data-plane-clusters-are-in-an-unhealthy-state-with-all-nodes-in-warning-state), and possibly redeployment of the Event Hubs on Azure Stack Hub resource provider.
 As such, it is *critical* that you proactively [rotate the secrets used by Event Hubs on Azure Stack Hub](../operator/event-hubs-rp-rotate-secrets.md). **Secrets should be rotated after completing an install/update to a new release, and on a regular basis, ideally every 6 months.**
-> Proactive rotation is required as secret expiration [does not trigger administrative alerts](#secret-expiration-doesnt-trigger-an-alert).